 Tips for the best Unagi Sushi

-- Optimal Unagi Placement: Place the pre-grilled unagi slice directly on top of the rice.
-Ensure it's centered and covers the rice mound evenly.
+• Optimal Unagi Placement: Place the pre-grilled unagi slice directly on the rice.
+Ensure it’s centered and covers the rice mound evenly.

-- Consider Wasabi Placement: If using wasabi, apply a small amount either on top of the unagi or between the unagi and rice.
+• Consider Wasabi Placement: If using wasabi, apply a small amount on the unagi or between the unagi and rice.
 Use it sparingly, as the unagi itself is already flavorful.

 Frequently Asked Questions